tsduck/tsduck/pkg/freebsd/README.md

 Build TSDuck and install it into an intermediate "stage" location.

 ~~~
+make clean
 make stage
 ~~~

+The command `make clean` is necessary when the same repository has already been used to build TSDuck, for the previous release for instance.

-This command takes time.
+The command `make statge` takes time.
 It rebuilds TSDuck from sources and installs it in the subdirectory `work/stage/usr/local`.
 Review that the build generates no error and the files are correctly installed.

 Now, regenerate the file `pkg-plist`.
 It contains the list of all files which